ziotom78/ziotom78.github.io/_posts/2024-02-21-curricula.markdown

     -   If you are going to work with real hardware, explain that you had to interact with the manufacturer of to fix an issue in the thermometers connected with the bolometers.

+-   If you are applying for a job related to computer science, be sure to list all your most relevant software projects!
+    The best way to do this is to provide a link to a public GitHub/GitLab/whatever repository, together with a description that should be taylored for the job position.
+    (For instance, if the recruiter is looking for the maintainer of a large code base, be sure to put your largest code base in the top position and stress how much complex the code is.)

 -   Social skills are important to highlight.
 If you worked on your thesis/laboratory courses/whatever with other persons and needed to interact with them often, state this clearly.
-    Recruiters are happier if the person they are hiring is sociable and able to do team work, and they will surely prefer this kind of figure over a weird genius who does not know how to talk with other human beings.
+    Recruiters are happier if the person they are hiring is sociable and able to do team work, and they will surely prefer this kind of figure over a weird genius who does not know how to interact with other human beings.

 # Check it carefully before sending it!

 The worst thing in a CV is the presence of typos and grammar errors.
 Be sure to check the spelling of each word and ask somebody else to read your CV.